 who are we

-Habitat for Humanity-North Central Georgia is a 501(c)3, Christian housing ministry and is an independently run and operated affiliate of Habitat for Humanity International covering North Metro Atlanta.
+Habitat for Humanity-North Central Georgia, a 501(c)3 Christian housing ministry, is an independently run and operated affiliate of Habitat for Humanity International covering North Metro Atlanta.
 Habitat for Humanity International was founded by Millard and Linda Fuller in 1976 in Americus, GA shortly after they returned from building homes in Africa.
 Since its founding, Habitat for Humanity has built over 1,000,000 homes around the world.

 As the increasing need for affordable housing appeared in the North Fulton area, a group of people banded together to come up with a solution for this problem.
 The first meeting of Habitat for Humanity-North Fulton took place at the Roswell United Methodist Church in May of 1992.
 With the help of Habitat for Humanity Atlanta and its skilled house leaders, the North Fulton group finished its first house on Thomas Drive on June 12, 1993.
 Two years later, the long road to affiliation led to the successful incorporation of Habitat for Humanity-North Fulton, Inc. in March 1995.